Mastering OSHA Recordkeeping Requirements: A Guide to Effective Incident Management

 Work‐related injuries and illnesses that result in death, loss of consciousness, days away from work, restricted work activity, transfer to another job or medical treatment beyond first aid must be recorded on the OSHA forms.
 Work‐related cases of cancer, chronic irreversible diseases, fractured or cracked bones or teeth or a punctured eardrum must also be entered on the OSHA forms, as these are considered significant injuries and illnesses.
 The OSHA rule also contains special criteria for recording occupational hearing loss, tuberculosis, injuries from needlesticks and sharps potentially contaminated with bloodborne pathogens, and cases involving medical removal required by other OSHA standards.

-Underreporting is an Issue in Incident Management
+Underreporting to OSHA is an Issue in Health and Safety

 A 2018 report submitted to the United States Congress by the Office of Inspector General for the Department of Labor observed that, “OSHA did not have controls in place to ensure that it had complete information on the number of work-related fatalities and severe injuries.
 In fact, during the course of (a) review, OSHA’s former assistant secretary estimated that perhaps 50 percent or more of severe injuries had gone unreported.”